Advanced Topics on DTM: Management in the Age of Algorithms

 Content and course objectives

-AI and algorithms rapidly transform how organizations manage employees.
-For example, Uber uses AI to manage about 7 million drivers worldwide.
-In this seminar, we will delve into the emerging fields of Algorithmic Management and Algoactivism and their implications for organizations and society.
-Algorithmic management describes the use of algorithms to control and coordinate workers, whereas Algoactivism refers to movements by workers challenging and criticizing these practices.
+AI and algorithms are rapidly transforming the way organizations manage their workforce.
+Take Uber, for example, it uses AI to oversee around 7 million drivers across the globe.
+In this seminar, we’ll explore the emerging fields of Algorithmic Management and Algoactivism, examining their impact on both organizations and society.
+Algorithmic management refers to the use of algorithms to control, coordinate, and evaluate workers.
+In contrast, Algoactivism captures how workers push back, organizing and voicing concerns about these algorithmic systems.

 Application and examination